opengeospatial/e-learning/source/wfs/text/operations.rst

 All servers shall implement the ability to list, describe and execute a stored query that fetches features based on their identifier.
 Additional stored queries may also be offered.

+.. _wfs_liststoredqueries:

 ListStoredQueries
 ---------------

+Returns a list of the queries that have been stored inside the server.

 Request
 ^^^^^^^

-Returns a list of the queries that have been stored inside the server.

 An example of a ListStoredQueries request is: